sdiehl/wiwinwlh/tutorial.md

 └── Types.h               # C Declarations of types used in STG
 ```

-The storage format definitions define the memory layout of closures, InfoTables,
+The `storage` folder contains format definitions define that define the memory
-sparks, etc as they are represented on the heap.
+layout of closures, InfoTables, sparks, etc as they are represented on the heap.

 ```bash
 include/rts/storage